 While there is a fair amount of pollution in the city, particularly air pollution from the millions of motorbikes on the city streets, it is not unbearable.
-On first arrival many expats will notice the levels of air pollution as well as other issues of general cleanliness.
-For many locals the most popular form of garbage disposal is burning it on the street at night.
+On their first arrival, many expats will notice the levels of air pollution.
 However, the climate of the city seems to have an in-built cleaning mechanism during the wet season.
-Daily evening thunder storms and rain showers tend to clear the air magnificently well.
+Daily evening thunderstorms and rain showers tend to clear the air magnificently well.

 Are there a lot of expat families in the city?

-Vietnam is a very family-centred culture and this seems to reflect in the amount of expat families living in the country.
+Vietnam has a very family-centred culture, and this seems to be reflected in the number of expat families living in the country.
 There are a host of quality international schools to choose from and a significant number of extra-mural activities that cater for the whole family.

 How accessible are the beaches and weekend getaway options?

-With Phu Quoc Island and Nha Trang beach cheap flights away it’s easy to get out of the city for a weekend.
-HCMC is also a major regional hub which means that flying to Thailand or Singapore for a few days is equally cheap.
-Other weekend getaways include Da Nang, Hanoi and the famous Mekong Delta.
+With the island of Phu Quoc and the coastal area of Nha Trang just a cheap flight away, it’s easy to arrange a weekend getaway.
+Ho Chi Minh City is also a major regional hub, which means that flying to Thailand or Singapore for a few days is equally cheap.
+Other weekend getaways include Da Nang, Hanoi, and the famous Mekong Delta.

-What is the easiest form of transport for expats in HCMC?
+What is the easiest form of transport for expats?

-Most expats choose to use motorbikes or motorbike taxis (xe om) to transport themselves around the city.
-There are also a number of trustworthy taxi companies, such as Mai Linh, that operate throughout HCMC.
+Most expats choose to use motorbikes or motorbike taxis to get around Ho Chi Minh City.
+There are also several trustworthy taxi companies that operate throughout the city.
 Some expats hire a car and driver, leaving the stress of negotiating the city streets to the more experienced.

 ►Learn about more Expat Experiences in Vietnam

 Are you an expat living in Ho Chi Minh City?